-Make sure to leave time to explore the gift shop, where you can find unique gifts made by local artists.
-The gardens and galleries cover about 50 acres, plan to spend a few hours here.
+Make time to explore the gift shop, where you can find unique gifts made by local artists.
+The gardens and galleries cover about 50 acres.
+Plan to spend a few hours here.

 Tohono Chul is a great place to learn about the desert and escape the heat for a little while.

 Reid Park Zoo

 Reid Park Zoo is one of Tucson’s best places to visit, especially if you have kids.
 The zoo has more than 500 animals, including lions, tigers, and bears.

 My favorite animals to watch are the meerkats.
 They have so much personality.
 In addition to seeing the animals, you can also learn about their habitats and how they live.

 Feeding a giraffe is an experience you’ll never forget.
 The zoo also has several educational programs, making it a great place to visit for families.